huichen-hc/MERN-blog-post/README.md

 To prevent accidental or unauthorized deletions:
 - Users are only allowed to delete the posts they created to protect others’ content
-- After users click 'delete' button of one post, Window.confirm() prompt before deletion to reduce the chance of accidental removal
+- Added a confirmation prompt with window.confirm() before deleting a post to reduce the chance of accidental removal

 **Additional Security Measures**
 - Generic login error messages improve security by preventing attackers from identifying valid email addresses